SavvyPlus/wiki4/superset-kubernetes.md

 ### Kubernetes Concepts
 At it's most basic level, Kubernetes runs applications packaged as docker containers.
 The key concept is that the application developer writes the application and defines the dependencies required, including memory, cpu and networking requirements.
 These are packaged up as a docker container, then the deployment process involves creating a manifest yaml file which contains a reference to the newly created docker container along with instructions on how to access the container (networking ports etc) and how the container interacts with other containers.

+#### Pods
+Kubernetes Pods are an application container (the developer's application), along with a secondary management container that allows the cluster to manage networking and control the application container.

 ## Pre-requisites
 Superset itself doesn't require any pre-requisite software, we are using druid [http://druid.io/] as a distributed data store and druid does require further software.
 * Apache Zookeeper [https://zookeeper.apache.org/]